-And after learning how to perfectly cook fresh and frozen chicken, cook dried beans without soaking, and cooking frozen ground beef in the Instant Pot–you all wanted to know—How do you make a potato in the Instant Pot?
+And after learning how to perfectly cook fresh and frozen chicken, cook dried beans without soaking, and cooking frozen ground beef in the Instant Pot--you all wanted to know---How do you make a potato in the Instant Pot?

-How to Perfectly Cook Baked Potatoes in the Instant Pot:
+How to Perfectly Cook Baked Potatoes in the Instant Pot

-- Be sure to prick your potatoes with a knife or fork to allow steam and pressure to exit or your potatoes could explode while cooking.
+Step Two: Place anywhere from 4-8 scrubbed potatoes onto the rack in the Instant Pot.
+And be sure to prick your potatoes with a knife or fork to allow steam and pressure to exit or your potatoes could explode while cooking.

-Step Three: Set to high pressure and cook:
+Step Three: Set to high pressure and cook

 - 10 minutes on high pressure for small potatoes.

-- 12 minutes on high pressure for medium potatoes (standard potatoes that you find in most bulk bags from grocery store)
+- 12 minutes on high pressure for medium potatoes (standard potatoes that you find in most bulk bags from the grocery store)

-- 20 minutes for extra large potatoes (like the ones you get at Costco)
+- 20 minutes for extra-large potatoes (like the ones you get at Costco)

 Step Six: Serve plain with butter and sour cream or stuff with Pulled Pork and shredded cheese for a great meal!

 Yes, that moisture allows the pressure to build up in your instant pot.

 Yes!
 If you start with warm water, the cooking time will vary and that may result in under or over-cooked potatoes.

-Tips and Trouble-Shooting Cooking Potatoes in the Instant Pot:
+Tips and Troubleshooting Cooking Potatoes in the Instant Pot

 - I have tested this recipe out with 4, 6, 8, and 10 potatoes.
-At 10 potatoes, my 6 quart instant pot needed longer than 12 minutes to perfectly cook the potatoes, but at 4, 6 and 8 the 12 minutes was a perfect time.
+At 10 potatoes, my 6 quart instant pot needed longer than 12 minutes to perfectly cook the potatoes, but at 4, 6, and 8 the 12 minutes was a perfect time.